Your Community Impact

-With SVCE’s lower costs, customers have saved a collective $52.7 million since 2017.
+With SVCE’s lower costs, customers have collectively saved more than $90 million since 2017.
 This amount is calculated from what customers would have paid for electricity without SVCE.

-Investments in new solar+storage and geothermal energy projects have exceeded $1 billion to supply reliable, renewable energy to customers and continue shifting California’s grid to clean sources.
+Investments in new solar+storage, wind and geothermal energy projects have exceeded $2.1 billion to supply reliable, renewable energy to customers and continue shifting California’s grid to clean sources.
 In addition, SVCE is reinvesting in our communities by providing local programs for residents and businesses to advance clean transportation and building electrification.

 $75,000 in grants to local non-profit organizations and $50,500 in education scholarships

 SVCE awarded grant funding to local non-profits to collaborate on outreach to traditionally hard-to-reach and underserved residential customers.
 Education scholarships were awarded to local students participating in the Bike to the Future clean transportation competition, and grant funding is available for student organizations advancing environmental and climate awareness.